zedrdave/advent_of_code/2019/README.md

 OCaml fans: [right this way](https://github.com/regnat/aoc-2019)…

 ## 1
-### 1.1

 Ideal job for Python + `numpy` with vectorisation.
-Might be a tad more compact in `R`.

 Didn't initially check for negative vals.
 Turned out there weren't any, but probably not good practice.

-### 1.2

-Simpler version of [the Tyranny of the Rocket Equation](https://www.nasa.gov/mission_pages/station/expeditions/expedition30/tryanny.html) (minus fuel exhaustion).
+Part 1 was a simpler version of [the Tyranny of the Rocket Equation](https://www.nasa.gov/mission_pages/station/expeditions/expedition30/tryanny.html) (minus fuel exhaustion).
 I think it even gets a mention in [XKCD's What If](https://what-if.xkcd.com) book version…

-Can probably be solved using arithmetico-geometric series convergence (though dealing with the `floor` would be a pain).
+Part 2 could probably be solved using arithmetico-geometric series convergence (though dealing with `floor` would be a pain).

-## 2

-Solved it in Python, then dusted off gcc to see if it looked nicer (it doesn't, but I suspect it might, if there start being a richer opcode grammar).

-For the sake of it, I added all necessary checks in the C code, but I reckon size could be halved by just relying on correctly formed input.
+**Today's lesson:** Recursion is fun.

-### 2.1
+### 2

 Guess who's got two thumbs and wasted 10 mins by failing to read the last line of instructions… 👈😑🤟

 Good reminder that good coding starts with reading the specs well.

-### 2.2

-Wondering if there's a more convoluted but nicer way to solve, than brute-forcing.
+Wondering if there's a more convoluted but nicer way to solve part 2, than brute-forcing.
 Something about deconstructing all the opcodes and identifying all params pointing to `0`?

 Also went full [Arbitrary Condiment](https://www.xkcd.com/974/), with an alternate [2_2_bis.c](https://github.com/zedrdave/advent_of_code/blob/master/2019/02/2_2_bis.c) version that could handle arbitrary opcodes.

+Solved Part 2 in Python, then dusted off gcc to see if it looked nicer (it doesn't, but I suspect it might, if there start being a richer opcode grammar).

+For the sake of it, I added all necessary checks in the C code, but I reckon size could be halved by just relying on correctly formed input.

+**Today's lesson:** Read *all* the specs.

 ## 3

-### 3.1

 Went with detecting intersections between two sets of segments (restricted to vertical or horizontal).